 Food for Everyone Else

-Did you know that August 3 is Free National Watermelon Day?
+Did you know that August 3 is National Watermelon Day?
 Or that June 6 was National Donut Day?
 Almost every day of the year is some type of national food day, and restaurants are always looking for opportunities to run promotions.
-Check your local restaurants, or do a Google search for your city and the free food you're looking for.
-While you might not be able to score freebies regularly enough to avoid ever paying for food, you can certain get at least monthly free food, drinks, and the like.
+Beyond that, there are certain restaurants that regularly offer deals for diners, so check your local food options before deciding on where to eat.
+While you might not be able to score freebies regularly enough to avoid ever paying for food, you can certainly get at least monthly free food, drinks, and the like.

 It's a given that your friends should buy your drinks on your birthday, but before you get to the bar, keep in mind that there are plenty of businesses that offer free things on your special day as well.
 The trick is to plan ahead and hit as many of them as you can.
 Check out our birthday freebies master list to find what's free near you.